rathead-industrial-products/rtos/doc/quick_reference_guide.md

 ### Dos and Don'ts ###

 DO:
-Assign each thread a unique priority from 1 to 32 inclusive.
+* Assign each thread a unique priority from 1 to 32 inclusive.
-Make all local thread variables static.
+* Make all local thread variables static.
 Functions may use auto variables.
-To profile interrupt handlers call EEX_PROFILE_ENTER and EEX_PROFILE_EXIT on the handler entry and exit.
+* To profile interrupt handlers using Segger Sysview call EEX_PROFILE_ENTER and EEX_PROFILE_EXIT on the handler entry and exit.
 Threads are automatically profiled.

 DO NOT:
-Call a blocking operation (PEND or POST) from a subroutine, eexIdleHook(), or an interrupt handler.
+* Call a blocking operation (PEND or POST) from a subroutine, eexIdleHook(), or an interrupt handler.
 PEND and POST may be called if they will not block (e.g. timeout = 0).

 ### Tips and Tricks ###